crystax/android-crew/README.md

 ### cleanup [--dry-run]

-Remove all but most recent versions of the all installed libraries.
+Remove all but the most recent versions of the all installed formulas.

 If --dry-run option is specified then command just outputs information about what it will do but otherwise will do nothing.